Crop Rotation Group

 Sow and Plant

-Sow seeds 1 inch deep in late spring or early summer, either in rows or hills.
-Also may be started from seedlings started indoors or purchased at stores.
+Sow seeds 1 inch (2 cm) deep in late spring or early summer, either in rows or hills.
+Also may be started from purchased seedlings.

 Our Garden Planning Tool can produce a personalized calendar of when to sow, plant and harvest for your area.